Introducing the Best Survey: 5 Point Scale

 For a customer service satisfaction survey, choose the liker scale survey questions so that they clearly point to the customer service situation.

-Avoid generic questions like “how was your experience today” or “how would you rate our business”.
+Avoid generic customer feedback questions like “how was your experience today” or “how would you rate our business”.
 Stick to something like the example here:

 How satisfied are you with the quality of our customer service?